KamilKurde/Kalc/README.md

 # Kalc
-Lightweight Kotlin library for operations on SI units
+Lightweight Kotlin library for operations on physics units